bleonardb3/DS_POT_05-20-2021/README.md

 1. [Lab-7](Lab-7) - This lab will feature Watson OpenScale.
 IBM Watson OpenScale is an open platform that helps remove barriers to enterprise-scale AI.

-1. [Lab-8](Lab-8) - This lab will feature the Decision Optimizaation Modeling Assistant to define, formulate, and run a decision optimization applied to house construction.
+1. [Lab-8](Lab-8) - This lab will feature the Decision Optimization Modeling Assistant to define, formulate, and run a decision optimization applied to house construction.

 1. [Lab-9](Lab-9) - This lab will fulfill the prerequisites for Labs 3,4, and 5, if Lab-2 is not completed successfully.